Matsuricon/.github/profile/README.md

 ## Mission Statement

-Matsuricon’s mission is to promote the cultural awareness of japanese pop-culture through related events, special guest speakers and cultural presentations.
+Matsuricon’s mission is to promote the cultural awareness of Japanese pop-culture through related events, special guest speakers and cultural presentations.

 We look forward to seeing you at Matsuricon!